KVSlab/turtleFSI/docs/source/using_turtleFSI.rst

 Execute a run
 =============

-turtleFSI is aimed to be user friendly and most of the parameters  we provide a tutorial on you can create your own problem file.
+turtleFSI is aimed to be user friendly and most of the parameters can be controlled from the command line.
+In this page, we provide a tutorial on creating your own problem file.

 Run turtleFSI with all the default parameters: turtleFSI

+Run a specific problem file:
+ turtleFSI --problem [path_to_problem]

-See all the command line parameters run the following command: turtleFSI -h
+See the full list of the command line parameters: turtleFSI -h

-Run a specific problem file:: turtleFSI --problem [path_to_problem]

-Parsing provided on the command line.
-Although the list of parameters is rather extensive, the user is free to add new ones on the commandline.
-These will still be parsed and added.
-For instance, the variable "folder", used to specified the results folder, can be set by simply adding '--new-argument folder=TF_fsi_results' to the command line call or by adding (folder=TF_fsi_results) as a variable in the "set_problem_parameters" function of the problem file.
-NOTE: Any command line argument will overwrite the variable value given in the problem file "set_problem_parameters".
-Any variable set in the problem file "set_problem_parameters" will overwrite the default value defined in the problems/__init__.py file.

 Create your own problem file